TaylorJonesTRT/100DaysOfCode/README.md

 Day 24: Started the Web Development section of the Python course and learned how to start a virtual enviorment so that I could use Flask.
 Also set up a Flask server.
 Began work on a very simple Python Discord bot to further my learning.

+Day 25: Worked further on the Discord bot to use on a personal server that I am apart of with friends, figured out how to make it so that only people in the Admin role can use certain commands.
+Also worked on porting over an Automatic Time Tracker that somebody else made in an earlier version of Python to Python 3.

+Day 26: Continued on in the Python course with learning Flask and working on a personal portfolio website using Python and Flask.
+Started work on a beginner project of creating a Login system as well (yes I know I have a lot of projects going).